David-Lor/GTAV-SimpleGangWar/README.md

 - `RunToSpawnpoint`: if true, the peds task will be to run to their enemies' spawnpoint; if false, will be to fight hated targets on the area (true/false).
   The task RunTo (true) seems to have lower negative effect on peds behaviour (avoid them from being idle stuck - but it can still happen if spawnpoints are too far away).
   The task FightAgainstHatedTargets (false) can be interesting when spawnpoints are closer, as peds might have more freedom to flank the enemy?
+- `ProcessOtherRelationshipGroups`: if true, get all relationship groups from other existing peds and match these groups with the groups of SimpleGangWar peds.
+  Set it to true if you experience the spawned peds fighting against other peds (like mission peds) when they should not be (for example, enemy peds of a mission fighting against enemy peds of SimpleGangWar).
+- `IdleInterval`: delay between loop runs, when battle is not running, in ms
+- `BattleInterval`: delay between loop runs, when battle is running, in ms

 ## Known bugs